influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/customTrigger.md

 # events.v1alpha1.customTrigger

-CustomTrigger refers to the specification of the custom trigger.
+"CustomTrigger refers to the specification of the custom trigger."

 ## Index